alexhunsley/video-image-tools/frightful_thumbnails/README.md

 This tool makes it more convenient to work with thumbnail images generated from videos, especially in the windowed file manager of YourFavouriteOS (so Finder in Mac OS, Explorer in Windows, etc)

-# But what about Da Vinci/FCP/my favourite NLE?
+# Why not just use Da Vinci/FCP/my favourite NLE?

 They're great!
 But sometimes you don't want to faff around launching these tools, or don't have them available.